Maki Kaneko

 "Dai roku shō dai ichi setsu Modanizumu no tayōka seido to shakai" [Chapter 6, section 1 Diversification of Modernisms: Institution and Society] to be published in Nihon kingendai bijutsu zenshi [Comprehensive History of Modern and Contemporary Japanese Art] (Tokyo: Bijutsu Shuppansha, 2014).

-"New Art Collectives in the Service of the War: The Formation of Art Organizations During the Asia-Pacific War, 1937-1945," Positions: east asia cultures critique 21, no. 2 (Spring 2013): 309-350.
+"New Art Collectives in the Service of the War: The Formation of Art Organizations During the Asia-Pacific War, 1937-1945," Positions: East Asia cultures critique 21, no. 2 (Spring 2013): 309-350.

 "Under the Banner of the New Order: Uchida Iwao's Responses to the Asia-Pacific War and Japan's Defeat," in Asato Ikeda, Aya Louisa McDonald and Ming Tiampo eds., Art and War in Japan and its Empire, 1931-1960 (Leiden: Brill, 2012), 190-207.